 By delivering capacity incrementally, on a just-in-time basis, capital expenditures can be significantly reduced and investment can be deferred until as late as possible, improving return on investment (ROI).
 At the same time, data center providers can minimize risk by ensuring that they only begin construction on a data center once they have a pre-lease in-place for a specific amount of capacity.

 Modular data centers can be scaled by adding more standardized units or modules as demand for capacity grows.
-Indeed, the only limitation on scalability for a modular data center is the supporting on-site infrastructure (e.g., electrical substations) and available land.
+Indeed, the only limitation on scalability for a modular computer facility is the supporting on-site infrastructure (e.g., electrical substations) and available land.

 As an example, power modules allow for a straightforward way of scaling power in relation to actual capacity needs, by simply deploying additional modules outside of the white space of a data center.
 To this end, hyperscale data center operators, such as Meta Platforms (Facebook), are using prefabricated power and cooling modules to incrementally build-out their data center campuses – which can often span 10+ buildings, 100+ megawatts, and 1+ million square feet.